Management, Product & Project job market report cover, Denver-Aurora-Centennial, CO, 2026-06

 Mid-Career Candidates

-Best target: Go after program and project roles where you can show risk, budget, scheduling, and cross-functional execution, especially in tech, engineering services, and finance-adjacent teams.[12][10]
+Best target: Go after enterprise program, project, and TPM-style roles where you can show risk, budget, schedule, and stakeholder ownership.

 Career Switchers